MicrosoftDocs/security/security-docs/operations/respond-incident.md

 ---

-Make sure to take advantage of Microsoft Sentinel's playbook and automation rule functionality:
+Regardless of which portal you use, make sure to take advantage of Microsoft Sentinel's playbook and automation rule functionality:

 - **A playbook** is a collection of investigation and remediation actions that can be run from the Microsoft Sentinel portal as a routine.
 Playbooks can help automate and orchestrate your threat response.
 They can be run manually on-demand on incidents, entities, and alerts, or set to run automatically in response to specific alerts or incidents, when triggered by an automation rule.
 For more information, see [Automate threat response with playbooks](/azure/sentinel/automate-responses-with-playbooks).